MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ## Enable in-app notification feature

-To use the in-app notification feature: , you need enable the `AllowNotificationsEarlyAccess` app setting in model-driven app.
+To use the in-app notification feature, you need enable the `AllowNotificationsEarlyAccess` app setting in model-driven app.

 1. Sign-in to your model-driven app.
 1. Select the app where you want to use this feature.